 Apply weed and feed to your lawn.
-Early November is the time to do this for the health of your turf grass.
+Early November is the time to do this to keep your turf grass healthy and (hopefully) weed-free.

-Watch out for pest damage.
-Take bagged cuttings to your local nursery for diagnosis and treatment options.
+Be on the lookout for pest damage.
+If you see some, take cuttings bagged in plastic to your local nursery for diagnosis and treatment options.

 All the best info and ideas from past issues of our monthly newsletter - The Grow-zine!